nstnhfd/weather-app/README.md

 # Movie
 https://github.com/user-attachments/assets/abbbd584-e9ca-4314-8b53-256304062a9a
 # Description
-- by this app you can enter your city name and app ahow the current weather.
+- by this app you can enter your city name and app show the current weather.
 - app show:
 - lat and lon of city
 - temprature